zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Kathy Lee insists, however, that “It’s only tempora ry,” meaning she’s only using this part of the building for a short period of tim e.
 Rashed then goes on to explain why this part of her factory is not safe.
 He says, “There are no fire escapes, fire extinguishers, or emergency exits.”
 Let’s start wit h that last term, “emergency exits.”
 An “exit” is a way to get out of the room o r a building.
 An “emergency exit” is a door or window you use to escape a building th at perhaps has a fire inside of it.
 It’s a way of getting out of a building or a ho use quickly.

 A “fire escape” is a way of getting out of a buildi ng very quickly in case of a fire.
-Usually we associate fire escapes with ladders that  go on the outside of a building, or metal stairs that are on the outside o f a building that you use in order to get out of the building quickly if there’s a fir e.
+Usually we associate fire escapes with ladders that  go on the outside of a building, or metal stairs that are on the outside of a building that you use in order to get out of the building quickly if there’s a fir e.

 A “fire extinguisher” (extinguisher) is a small dev ice you use to put out a fire.
 The phrasal verb “to put out” means, in this case, to s top the fire.
 “Extinguisher” comes from the verb “to extinguish,” which means ex actly the same thing – to put out a fire, to stop a fire from burning.
 If you hav e a fire at your house or in the building where you’re working, the firefighters wil l come and try to extinguish the fire.
 They’ll try to stop the fire from burning, wh ich is basically to get rid of the fire, if you will.